KepychCekcu/KepychCekcu.github.io/README.md

-Stupid idiot, that creates mess.
+Stupid idiot, that creates a mess.
 Thank you for reading!